 4. Buy your rice, quinoa, beans, and grains in the bulk food bins or in large 25# paper bags, and store them in metal bins and glass jars at home.
 Skip the boxes and plastic bags.

 5. Buy fresh local produce from a farm or from the farmer’s market.
 You’ll be able to buy it without plastic, and it will be fresh and in season.
-That makes it healthier and since it won’t have travelled as far as the produce at the grocery store, it should last longer, too.
+That makes it healthier and since it won’t have traveled as far as the produce at the grocery store, it should last longer, too.

 6. Buy your eggs from a local farmer or get your own laying hens.
 The eggs get stored in egg cartons but you’ll get to reuse the cartons week after week, instead of tossing the cartons and getting a new one each week.